Free CFD Software Can Save You a Lot of Money: The SimScale Solution

 CFD software solutions have a reputation for being notoriously expensive.
-This is one of the main reasons so few engineers were able to successfully integrate these tools into their design process, despite their many benefits.
-If you are designer facing a similar dilemma – don’t rush to break your piggy bank just yet.
+This is one of the main reasons why very few engineers were able to successfully integrate these tools into their design process, despite their many benefits.
+If you are designer facing a similar dilemma—don’t rush to break your piggy bank just yet.
 Free CFD software is no longer a myth that is too good to be true.

-To approximately estimate the needed financial investment let’s first consider the hardware – to successfully run a CFD simulation you would need at the very least a decent 8 CPU workstation, the pricing for which starts at around $3,000.
-Depending on the complexity of your analysis you might have to go as high as 24 or 48 cores, and the price skyrockets as well.
-As for the software costs – depending on the vendor and the feature scope it may range between $15,000 and $50,000 yearly.
-This puts CFD software solutions out of reach for many small and medium sized companies, young start-ups, as well as many individual engineers whose resources are limited.
+To approximately estimate the needed financial investment, let’s first consider the hardware.
+To successfully run a CFD simulation using traditional on-preemies software, you would need—at the very least—a decent 8 CPU workstation, which starts at around $3,000.
+Depending on the complexity of your analysis, you might have to go as high as 24 or 48 cores, and the price skyrockets as well.
+As for the software costs—depending on the vendor and the feature scope—they may range between $15,000 and $50,000 yearly.
+This puts CFD software solutions out of reach for many small- and medium-sized companies, young startups, and many individual engineers whose resources are limited.

-The SimScale Community was announced in December 2015, with the aim to eliminate many barriers preventing engineers from benefiting from the CFD simulation technology, and essentially becoming the world’s first free CFD software.
-Under the Community Plan every SimScale user has full access to the platform, as well as its many resources, free of charge.
-Moreover, since the SimScale platform is cloud-based, the user no longer needs to make a massive investment into hardware – all simulations can be performed in the user’s browser, accessible from any laptop or even a tablet.
-A Community Plan subscription grants the user 3000 core hours of computing resources, with the option of purchasing additional core hours as needed and scale the simulation capacity in a flexible way.
+The SimScale Community was announced in December 2015, with the aim of eliminating many of the barriers that prevent engineers from benefiting from the CFD simulation technology, and essentially becoming the world’s first free CFD software.
+Under the Community Plan, every SimScale user has full access to the platform and its many resources free of charge.
+Moreover, since the SimScale platform is cloud-based, the user no longer needs to make a massive investment into hardware—all simulations can be performed in the user’s browser, and are accessible from any laptop or even a tablet.
+A Community Plan subscription grants the user 3000 core hours of computing resources, with the option of purchasing additional core hours as needed and flexibly scaling the simulation capacity.

 Is this just a trial or a light version?